Imsharad/flow/docs/user_stories.md

 # User Stories: GhostType

 ## 1. Core Dictation & Performance
-*   **As a fast talker,** I want my speech to be transcribed with a "Time-to-First-Token" of under 200ms, so that I don't lose my train of thought waiting for the computer to catch up.
-[Pending]
+*   **As a fast talker,** I want my speech to be transcribed with a \"Time-to-First-Token\" of under 200ms, so that I don't lose my train of thought waiting for the computer to catch up.
+[In Progress - Currently ~1.5-2.5s]
 *   **As a user who pauses to think,** I want the system to smart-detect when I've truly finished a sentence versus just pausing for a word (using Voice Activity Detection), so it doesn't cut me off prematurely.
-[Pending]
+[Completed]
 *   **As a professional,** I want my dictated text to be grammatically corrected (e.g., "heres the code" -> "Here's the code") automatically, so I don't have to manually edit the output.
-[Pending]
+[Pending - Phase 4]
-*   **As a battery-conscious user,** I want the app to use the Apple Neural Engine for processing, so that it doesn't drain my MacBook's battery or cause fans to spin up.
-[Pending]
+*   **As a battery-conscious user,** I want the app to use efficient compute options (CPU+GPU via WhisperKit CoreML), so that it doesn't drain my MacBook's battery excessively.
+[Completed - Using cpuAndGPU]

 ## 2. User Interface & Feedback
 *   **As a writer,** I want to see "provisional" text (greyed out) appear immediately as I speak, so I know the system is listening, even before the final accurate text is ready.
 [Completed]